project-roadwork/Astute-Seat-Lock/README.md

 ![image](https://github.com/user-attachments/assets/06e31cd4-1dad-438a-af61-60535bb11764)

 Modify the accompanying configuration to your liking.
+Ensure you have `NewDetection` enabled to utilize full benefit of this script.

 ---

 All the other information you need is in the script.
 If you are unable to set this up by yourself, you may use the sample in this repository.
+If you need additional help, you may join my [communications server](illinois-roadbuff.github.io/to/dis-primary).

 ---